Devotional for Wednesday October 15th

 Our theme for this month: “Living a life of love”

-Our thought for today: “What do you fear?”
+Our thought for today: “Be sure you do “due diligence”

 God Bless,